NgChowYong/capstone_project_wifi/README.md

-# ros_wifi
+# Ros_Wifi

-Final Year project - PYbot
+Capstone project "PYbot" for NTHU-PME in year 2020.

-ROS - based mobile robot that able to decentralized vehicle dispatching system.
+PYbot is a ROS-based mobile robot that is able to perform decentralized vehicle dispatching system.
+The code is same for different robots, thus it is able to collaborate each robots in decentralized means.

-The code is same for different robots, and a website is used for display the results.
+A website is used for display the results for the dispatching system.